 I’ve been working on my new book here recently.
-The pub has just the right atmosphere for a biography spanning the years 1920 – 1950.
+The pub has just the right atmosphere for a biography that spans the years 1920 – 1950.

-The Ivanhoe has had some famous guests over the years, including this sporty trio in 1933;
+The Ivanhoe has had some famous guests over the years, including the following sporty trio in 1933;

 I wouldn’t have been surprised to see Harold walk through the door!
 Incidentally, this was during the infamous ‘Bodyline’ series, which England won 4/1.